horse care insurance

 FAQ

-What does a horse care insurance cover?
+What does horse care insurance cover?

 Can I still insure my old horse?

-Generally, yes.
-Good policies guarantee you the freedom to choose your veterinarian or animal clinic, so you can always entrust your horse to a specialist you trust.
+Usually, yes.
+Good plans guarantee you the free choice of vet or veterinary clinic, so you can always place your horse in the hands of a specialist you trust.

-Why is equine liability insurance also important?
+Why is horse owner's liability insurance also important?

 Subscribe to our newsletter